ErikKalkoken/fyne-kx/README.md

 - [Modals](#modals)
 - [Widgets](#widgets)

-In addition it contains two Fyne apps:

-- [demo](#demo): Live demo of the features provided by this library
-- [fynetheme](#fyne-theme): Shows insights about the default Fyne theme like colors and icons

-For more details please see the [Go documentation](https://pkg.go.dev/github.com/ErikKalkoken/fyne-kx) for this package.
+For more details please also see the [Go documentation](https://pkg.go.dev/github.com/ErikKalkoken/fyne-kx) for this package.

 ### Dialogs